ttm02/opnv-network-graph/README.md

 * Visualize where vehicles tend to spend the most time waiting.
 * Simulate small delays and see how they propagate—where do delays cause systemic problems? (tight transfers?)
+* Get some data on vehicles on streets per day and compare to buses per day